 It's because of this third part of the test that independent consultants need to pay attention to how they operate.
 Here are some of the things you can do to demonstrate that you are an independent business.

-[Note: Nearly all of these factors are discussed in greater detail on the PICA website, especially in the Being a Business section.
-Additionally, PICA membership includes access to LegalZoom's library of forms and contracts, as well as a 15% discount on LegalZoom services like setting up an LLC.]
+[Note: Nearly all of these factors are discussed in greater detail on the PICA website, especially in the Being a Business section.]

 Bottom line, the Dynamex decision has made a bad situation worse.
 Companies will be hesitant to hire individuals as independent contractors and instead will force them into a "W-2" relationship.
 Take steps now to improve your chances of remaining independent.
 The longer you can show that you have been engaged in an independent business, the more likely that the ABC test will be satisfied.
 There's a saying, "If it looks like a duck, walks like a duck, and quacks like a duck, then it's a duck."
 The same is true now for self-employed professionals.
 You need to look like a business, be set up like a business, and act like a business in order to be paid like a business.~ ~ ~